s7minhas/conflictEvolution/LaTeX/Presentation/confEvoNotes.md

 * And those that do discuss this issue do so with a focus on the rebel-government dyad.
 THe principal argument these scholars provide rests on the role that civilians can play as an information resource, specifically:

-  when insurgents kill civilians, other civilians are more likely to share information with the government: information allows the government to carry out attacks against insurgents, and the lack of information going towards insurgents may deprive them of information they need to carry out attacks against the government
+  when insurgents kill civilians, other civilians are more likely to share information with the government: information allows the government to carry out attacks against insurgents, and the lack of information going towards insurgents may deprive them of information they need to carry out attacks against the government thus actors will be wary of turning the civilian populous against them

 * Condra and Shapiro (2012) find support for this relationship during the early stages of the war in Iraq.
 Areas where US-led coalition forces kill civilians are associated with a higher likelihood of future insurgent attacks, and areas where insurgent forces kill civilians are associated with a lower risk of future insurgent attacks (against the US-led coalition).